 Figure 1: Results showing average selling and choice prices for neutral participants, disgusted participants and sad participants.
 Price is on the y-axis and and experimental condition is on the x-axis.

 References

 1. Lerner, J. S., Small, D. A., & Lowenstein, G. (2004).
 Heart strings and purse strings: Carryover Effects of emotions on economic decisions.
 Psychological Science, 15, 337-341.

-Lerner, J.S., Gonzalez, R.M., Small, D.A. & Fischhoof, B. (2003) Effects of fear and anger on perceived risks of terrorism: A national field experiment.
-Psychological Science, 14, 144-150.

-Krugman, P. (2001, September 30).
-Fear itself.
-New York Times.
-Section 6, pp. 36-40.